Floer theory and flips: Transversality

-That is, there are no non-constant sphere components of $C$ mapping entirely to $D$. \item {\rm (Markings)} Each marking $z_e$ corresponding to an interior semi-infinite leaf $e \in \Edge_{\black,\rightarrow}(\Gamma)$ maps to $D$, that is, $u(z_e) \in D$, and each connected component of $u^{-1}(D)$ contains an interior leaf:

-We denote by $z_i$ the point where $e_i$ attaches to the surface part and call it an {\em interior marking}. \end{enumerate} Thus $u: C \to X$ consists of components on which $u$ is non-constant which meet $D$ in finitely many points and components on which $u$ is constant.
-Note that any {\em ghost component} (component on which $u$ is constant) containing an interior marking is required to map to $D$. \end{definition}

-The moduli space of treed holomorphic disks is stratified by combinatorial type as follows.
-We denote by $\Pi(X)$ resp. $\Pi(X,L)$ the space of homotopy classes of maps from the two sphere resp. disk with boundary in $L$.
-For point $z_e \in C$ mapping to $D$ near which $u$ is non-constant, we denote by $m(e) \in \Z_{\ge 0}$ the multiplicity of the intersection with the divisor $D$ at $z_e$.
-This is the winding number of small loop around $z_e$ in the complement of the zero section in a tubular neighborhood of $D$ in $X$.
-The combinatorial type of a holomorphic treed disk $u: C \to X$ adapted to $D$ consists of \begin{enumerate} \item the combinatorial type $\Gamma = (\Ver(\Gamma), \Edge(\Gamma))$ of its domain $C$ together with \item the labelling
+The moduli space of adapted treed pseudoholomorphic disks is stratified by combinatorial type as follows.
+Denote by $\Pi(X)$ resp. $\Pi(X,L)$ the set of homotopy classes of maps from the two sphere resp. disk with boundary in $L$.
+The multiplicities of the intersection with the divisor $D$ at $z_e \in \on{int}(S) \cap T$ are the winding numbers $m_\pm(e)$ of small loop around $z_e$ in the complement of the zero section in a tubular neighborhood of $D$ in $X$.
+The combinatorial type of a pseudoholomorphic treed disk $u: C \to X$ adapted to $D$ consists of \begin{enumerate} \item the combinatorial type $\Gamma = (\Ver(\Gamma), \Edge(\Gamma))$ (orderings etc. omitted from the notation) of its domain $C$ together with \item the labelling

 of each vertex $v$ of $\Gamma$ corresponding to a disk or sphere component with the corresponding homotopy class and \item the labelling